 Highways and Public Rights of Way

-Access to and from the site shall only be gained via the haul road and access onto Wolverley Road (B4189), as shown on drawing numbered: 8A, reference number: KD.LCF.003A, titled: ‘Initial Works’, dated July 2021, except for works associated with the construction of the haul road and vehicular access onto Wolverley Road (B4189) and below ground conveyor and associated conveyor tunnel / underpass as required by Condition 14) of this permission.
+Access to and from the site in connection with this planning permission shall only be gained via the haul road and access onto Wolverley Road (B4189), as shown on drawing numbered: 8A, reference number: KD.LCF.003A, titled: ‘Initial Works’, dated July 2021, except for works associated with the construction of the haul road and vehicular access onto Wolverley Road (B4189).

 Reason: To define the permission and to ensure satisfactory access to and from the site and to accommodate resulting HGV traffic safely on the local highway network, in accordance with Policy MLP 39 of the adopted Worcestershire Minerals Local Plan, Policy WCS 8 of the adopted Worcestershire Waste Core Strategy, and Policy SP.27 of the adopted Wyre Forest District Local Plan.

+NB The site is accessible to the public and residents.

+The conveyor can be constructed from within the site construction vehicles do not need to use other accesses.

 No soil stripping operations shall take place within Phase 1, as shown on drawing numbered: 4A, reference: KD.LCF.013A, titled: ‘Proposals Plan’, dated July 2021, until the parking and turning facilities within the plant site, as shown on drawing numbered: 6, reference number: KD.LCF.021, titled: ‘Plant Site Layout – Plan & Elevations’, dated October 2019, have been provided.